taylornguyen527/taylornguyen527.github.io/_pages/about.md

 ---

 {% include base_path %}
-Embarking on my journey as a data enthusiast, I initially cultivated my skills in Product Management and Marketing, where the imperative for evidence-based decisions was pivotal.
-From the early days of my data career, I have maintained a proactive stance, consistently seeking opportunities for improvement and willingly engaging in challenging tasks.
-In transitioning to Data Analyst roles, I consistently applied my business acumen to scrutinize business and internal processes, actively seeking opportunities to enhance workflow efficiency.
-This often involved implementing automated workflows for streamlined operations.
+My journey as a data enthusiast kicked off in the world of Product Management and Marketing, where evidence-based decisions was pivotal.
+From the get-go of my data adventures, I've embraced challenges, always ready for the next exciting data puzzle.
+As I transitioned into the world of Data Analyst roles, I seamlessly incorporated my business acumen to refine business processes and seek opportunities for streamlined efficiency.
+Think of it like a professional dance—carefully choreographed, with each move aimed at enhancing workflow dynamics, including the clever use of automated workflows for that extra touch of efficiency.

-I played a crucial role in achieving an 80% reduction in report processing time at the McKinstry Charitable Foundation by integrating data from diverse sources and transforming it into a cohesive framework.
-I utilized tools such as Excel and PowerBI to streamline the process effectively.
+In my role at the McKinstry Charitable Foundation, I orchestrated an impressive 80% reduction in report processing time.
+The secret sauce?
+Excel PowerQuery.
+Excel, you might ask?
+Yes!
+It goes to show that sometimes the most effective solutions are not necessarily the flashiest but tailored to the needs of the clients.

 Furthermore, at JND Legal Administration, I personally crafted multiple standardized scripts and stored procedures using SQL, resulting in a significant 50% reduction in time spent on routine tasks for the team in my first 3 months.

 In my pursuit of advancing expertise, I broadened my horizons by enrolling in a Master's program in Data Science at Seattle University.
-Collaborating with intellectual peers, I delved into intricate topics such as machine learning, data visualization, and statistics, further enriching my understanding and skills in the dynamic field of data science.
+Collaborating with intellectual peers, I delved into intricate topics such as machine learning, data visualization, and statistics.
+This academic journey has significantly enriched my understanding and skills in the dynamic field of data science, providing me with a robust foundation as I continue to contribute to the decision-making processes of management through BI development.

 My latest works could be found here: [Portfolio](/portfolio/)